iqbaalfd/portfolio-iqbal/README.md

-Iqbal Fadillah — Personal Portfolio
+# Iqbal Fadillah — Portfolio

-Personal portfolio website showcasing my projects, technical capabilities, and professional background as an Informatics Engineering student and Web Developer.
+A personal portfolio website showcasing my projects, technical expertise, and professional background as an Informatics Engineering student and Web Developer.

+## Overview
+This repository contains the source code for my personal portfolio website, built with a focus on clean design, performance, and responsive layout.
+It serves as a centralized hub for my projects and professional identity.

-Tech Stack
+## Tech Stack
-Markup & Styling: HTML5, Tailwind CSS
+* **Markup & Styling:** HTML5, Tailwind CSS

-Scripting: Vanilla JavaScript
+* **Scripting:** Vanilla JavaScript

-Design & Typography: Plus Jakarta Sans & Space Mono
+* **Typography:** Plus Jakarta Sans & Space Mono

-Featured Projects
+## Featured Projects
-Kreatifin: Collaborative creative platform built with Laravel & Tailwind.
+* **Kreatifin:** A collaborative creative platform built using Laravel and Tailwind CSS.

-Madani Digital Printing: High-performance business landing page optimized for local SEO.
+* **Madani Digital Printing:** A high-performance business landing page optimized for local SEO.

-Live Preview
+## Live Preview
-iqbaalfadillah.vercel.app
+You can view the live website here: [iqbalfadillah.vercel.app](https://iqbalfadillah.vercel.app)

+## License
+This project is open-source and available under the [MIT License](LICENSE).